hedyhli/todomvc-tui/README.md

   - [x] illwill (1.0, i1.1, u1.0)

     Similar in terms of functionality (& limitations) as the V-lang implementation.
+One difference being that modal dialog for editing is not implemented.

   - (planned) nimwave